CISecurity/ControlsAssessmentSpecification/control-16/control-16.8.rst

 Measures
 --------
+* M1 = List of accounts
+* M2 = Count of M1
-* M1 = Number of accounts not associated with any business process or ownership
+* M3 = List of accounts not associated with any business process or ownership
+* M4 = Count of M3
-* M2 = Number of accounts
+* M5 = List of accounts associated with at least one business process or ownership
+* M6 = Count of M5

 Metrics
 -------